 Use of TV and video services has become more versatile.
 While traditional TV viewing minutes have dropped slightly, the use of streaming and on-demand video services continued to grow.
 The steady growth of cable television subscriptions also continued.
-The use of HDTV broadcasts grew, and customers want to watch content at a time that works best for them.
+The use of HDTV broadcasts grew, and customers want to watch content conveniently at a time that works best for them.

-Corporate customers continued to seek cost savings and were cautious to make investments decisions, but at the same time, private and public organisations need to implement new ICT solutions to improve the productivity of their business.
-Companies are interested in the Industrial Internet and its possibilities, which is reflected, for example, in the growth of DNA's M2M (machine to machine) subscription base.
+Private and public organisations need to implement new ICT solutions to improve the productivity of their business.
+Companies are interested in the Industrial Internet and its possibilities, which is reflected, for example, in the steady growth of DNA's M2M (machine to machine) subscription base.
 The rising business use of cloud services increases the demand for network capacity.
 The increasingly mobile and networked ways of working have an impact on the access solutions and data communication services adopted by both the private and public sector as mobile data grows in importance.
-Entrepreneurs in particular are switching from fixed-network broadband subscriptions.
+Entrepreneurs in particular are switching from fixed-network broadband subscriptions to mobile broadband subscriptions.